Mary McDonnell: Career

 McDonnell appeared off-Broadway in two separate productions of Buried Child in 1978 and 1979, both times in the role of "Shelly".
 She won an Obie Award for Best Actress in 1981 for her work in the play Still Life.
 On Broadway, she has performed in productions of Execution of Justice, The Heidi Chronicles, and Summer and Smoke.

-After more than 21 years of theater and television work, McDonnell made her film breakthrough in 1990 as the daughter of American settlers raised by Sioux Indians named Stands With A Fist in Kevin Costner's Dances With Wolves.
+After more than 21 years of theater and television work, McDonnell made her film breakthrough in 1990 in Kevin Costner's Dances With Wolves as Stands With A Fist, the daughter of American settlers raised by Sioux Indians.
 Portraying the adopted daughter of Graham Greene's character Kicking Bird, McDonnell, then 37, was actually two months older than Greene and less than two years younger than Tantoo Cardinal, who played Black Shawl, her adoptive mother.
 She was nominated for an Academy Award for Best Supporting Actress for the role.

 McDonnell's role in Passion Fish (1992) brought her another Academy Award nomination, this time for Best Actress in a Leading Role.
 Her other notable films include Grand Canyon (1991), Sneakers (1992), Independence Day (1996), and Donnie Darko (2001).
 McDonnell also starred with Patrick Swayze in the 1988 movie, Tiger Warsaw.
 In 1997, she played the judge in the film 12 Angry Men.

 On television, McDonnell had her first regular part in 1980 on the soap opera As the World Turns.
-She starred in 1984 on the short-lived CBS medical comedy E/R. Coincidentally, she guest-starred in 2001 on the NBC medical series of the same name ER.
-She was nominated for an Emmy Award for her role on the show as Eleanor Carter.
+She starred in the 1984 short-lived CBS medical comedy E/R. Coincidentally, she guest-starred in 2001 on the NBC medical series of the same name ER.
+She was nominated for an Emmy Award for her role as Eleanor Carter on the show.
 She played Dr. Virginia Dixon, a surgeon with Asperger syndrome for three episodes of Grey's Anatomy in 2008 and 2009.